nmeum/abuild-lint/README.md

 ## Tests

-abuild-lint comes with a unit testsuite which can be run using:
+abuild-lint comes with a unit testsuite which can either be run using `go test` or using the `check` target of the provided `GNUmakefile`.

-	$ go test

 ## FAQ